-A Mercy gastroenterologist can help you manage your condition and improve your quality of life.
-Many effective medications are available to relieve symptoms, including anti-inflammatories, corticosteroids, antibiotics and others.
+A Mercy gastroenterologist can help you manage your condition and improve your quality of life when you have Crohn's disease.
+Many effective medications are available to relieve symptoms of Crohn's disease, including anti-inflammatories, corticosteroids, antibiotics and others.
 You may need to follow a special diet to reduce the risk of intestinal blockages.
 And your gastroenterologist may recommend nutrition therapy, either by injection (parenteral nutrition) or a feeding tube (enteral nutrition), to make sure your body gets enough nutrients.

 If medication, nutrition therapy and diet aren’t working, your Mercy gastroenterologist may recommend surgery.
 Nearly half of people with Crohn’s undergo surgery, which may be needed to repair damaged areas of the GI tract or drain abscesses.
 Medication following surgery can reduce the risk of recurrence.